RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SpliceMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## Splice

-(This is a devel Mover and not available in released versions.)
+**This is a Devel mover, however it was split into different movers that are now in release.
+**
 This is a fairly complicated mover with several different ways to operate:

 -   1. given a source pose: splices segments from source pose onto current pose and ccd closes it.
 Use either with from\_res to\_res options or with the task\_operations.
 Generates a database file with the dihedral angle data from the spliced segment.